-Apple iPad (2022) vs iPad Air (2022): Which should you buy?
+Apple iPad (10th gen) vs iPad Air (2022): What's the difference?

-(Pocket-lint) - Apple revealed the 10th generation of the entry-level iPad in October, offering a redesign, chip upgrade and a colour refresh over its predecessor.
+Apple revealed the 10th generation of the entry-level iPad in October 2022, offering a redesign, chip upgrade and a colour refresh over its predecessor.

 The redesign of the entry level iPad sees it finally ditch the Home Button and opt for a very similar look to the iPad Air.
 The price has also increased, making the decision between the entry-level iPad and the iPad Air that little bit harder.

-With that in mind, we've run up the differences between the iPad (10th generation) and the iPad Air (2022) to help you work out what the differences are and which might make the most sense to buy.
+With that in mind, we've run up the differences between the iPad (10th generation, 2022) and the iPad Air (2022) to help you work out what the differences are and which might make the most sense to buy.

 Price